-To date the Company's only revenue has consisted of collaboration and license revenue and the Company has not generated any revenue from product sales and does not expect to generate any revenue from product sales for the foreseeable future.
-For the three months ended March 31, 2018, the Company generated approximately \$0.4 million of revenue, all of which was attributable to its target discovery collaboration with Incyte.
-For the three months ended March 31, 2017, the Company generated \$1.1 million of revenue, all of which was attributable to a research agreement with a multinational pharmaceutical company that expired in accordance with its terms in March 2017.
+To date the Company's only revenue has consisted of collaboration and license revenue.
+The Company has not generated any revenue from product sales and does not expect to generate any revenue from product sales for the foreseeable future.
+For the three and six months ended June 30, 2018, the Company generated approximately \$0.4 million and \$0.7 million of revenue, respectively, all of which was attributable to its target discovery collaboration with Incyte.
+For the six months ended June 30, 2017, the Company generated \$1.1 million of revenue, all of which was attributable to a research agreement with a multinational pharmaceutical company that expired in accordance with its terms in March 2017.
+No revenue was recognized for the three months ended June 30, 2017.